Where would you be without your education?

 With 42% of Native Americans 24 years old or younger, we have the opportunity to make an imact that will last for generations.

-Right now is the best possible moment to create real change: in honor of Native American Heritage Month this November, I am raising $30K in 30 Days.
+Right now is the best possible moment to create real change.
+In this moment, I am raising 10K by New Year's Day.

 Do this with me: Give today.